NCEAS/oss-lessons/version-control/slides-version-control.md

 - Git is distributed
 - Git has integrity

+. . .

 ### What git is not

 - Git is not a backup per se
 - Git is not GitHub (or more exactly: GitHub is not Git)
 - Git is not good at storing large data (by default)

+## Repository

+A repository is simply a directory/folder in which you have enabled git to track its content (files and subfolders).

 ## git workflow